heartsentwined/ember-auth/README.md

 Defaults to two weeks (14 days).
 `rememberAutoRecall` controls whether Remember Me should attempt to auto-sign in the user from local cookie. (see below) Defaults to true.
+`rememberUsingLocalStorage` controls whether the remember token is stored in a local storage instead of a cookie.
+This removes the dependency of jquery.cookie.

 Remember Me will (attempt to) auto-sign in the user from the local cookie when the user accesses an `Auth.Route` (only if one is not already signed in).